CMD: a framework for Context-aware Model self-Detoxification: Experiment Settings Details

 \subsection{Data Processing Details}

 We list statistics of all the training and testing data in Tab.~\ref{tab:static_dataset}.
-Specifically, to evaluate the toxicity classification capability of LLMs, we sample 5,000 toxic texts and 5,000 non-toxic texts from the JigSaw dataset and combine them as the toxicity classification testing data.
-To construct the \textit{Detox-Chain} training data, we sample 80,977 prompts from the \textsc{RealToxicPrompt} dataset and reserve 10,000 for evaluation, which has the same data distribution as the original data, i.e., the ratio of toxic prompts to non-toxic prompts is 1:9.
-To raise the quantity of data built with \texttt{text-davinci-003}, we construct data of each sub-step incrementally, and the total cost is nearly 100\$.
+Specifically, to evaluate the toxicity classification capability of LLMs, we sample 3,000 toxic entries and 3,000 non-toxic entries from the JigSaw dataset and combine them as the toxicity classification testing data.
+To construct the CMD synthesis data, we first sample 15,000 toxic entries from the \textsc{RealToxicPrompt} dataset according to the semantic similarity.
+Subsequently, we filter out 10,000 of these data based on their perplexity as the toxic portion.
+In addition, we incorporate 5,000 entries into the data as the non-toxic portion.
+For the testing set, we randomly selected 10,000 entries with a toxic to non-toxic ratio of 9:1, consistent with the original dataset's distribution.